alexgr0401/StAX-nutritional-values/README.md

-# StAX-nutritional-values
+# StAX nutritional values
-StAX-nutritional-values reads the .xml file and writes the data to the .json file.
+StAX nutritional values reads the .xml file and writes the data to the .json file.